Where do waterbucks live?

 What is a waterbuck?

-The waterbuck is a large, robust animal; males are generally about 25 percent larger than the females.
-Waterbucks have large, rounded ears and white patches above the eyes, around the nose and mouth, and on the throat.
-Only the males have horns, which are prominently ringed and as long as 40 inches.
+These antelopes are large, robust animals; males are generally about 25 percent larger than the females.
+They have large, rounded ears and white patches above the eyes, around the nose and mouth, and on the throat.
+Only the males have horns, which are prominently ringed and as long as 100 centimeters (40 inches).
 The horns are widely spaced and curve gracefully back and up.
 They are sometimes used with lethal results when males fight one another over territories.

 Waterbucks eat leftovers.

-The waterbuck is more water-dependent than domestic cattle and must remain close to a water source.
-However, this habitat furnishes waterbuck with a year-round source of food.
+They are more water-dependent than domestic cattle and must remain close to a water source.
+However, this habitat furnishes these antelopes with a year-round source of food.
 Mainly grazers, they consume types of coarse grass seldom eaten by other grazing animals and occasionally browse leaves from certain trees and bushes.
 They feed in the mornings and at night and rest and ruminate the remainder of the time.

 They don’t have many close relationships.